mayasharma2110/Name-the-element/README.md

 * [Am I Responsive](http://ami.responsivedesign.is/#) - used for the mockups of the website on different devices.

 ## Testing

+structure:

+Expected -Feature is expected to do X why the user does Y

+Testing - Tested the feature by doing Y

+Result - The feature did not respond due to A,B,C

+or

+Result - The feature acted as normally and it did Y

+Fix - I did Z to the code because something was missing

 ### Manual Testing